Maine: Bar Harbor & Acadia National Park Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-In Ride with GPS Experience, select “D2 Witch Hole Pond Loop”.
-Depart the Bar Harbor Inn skirting the edge of town and joining the Carriage Roads at the Duck Brook Carriage Road trailhead.
-A counterclockwise loop provides views of Witch Hole Pond and surrounding wetlands with an option to stop at the Hulls Cove Visitor Center before returning to Bar Harbor.
+Depart your horel, skirting the edge of town before joining the carriage roads at the Duck Brook Carriage Road trailhead.
+This counterclockwise loop offers peaceful views of Witch Hole Pond and its surrounding wetlands, with an optional stop at the Hulls Cove Visitor Center before returning to Bar Harbor.

 Included Meals: Breakfast